babynus/projeqtor/projeqtor/docs/user/Administration.rst

 Maintenance of Data
 -------------------

-The administrator has the possibility to:
+This section allows you to clean data relating to emails, alerts, notifications, logs ...

+You have the option of closing or deleting and or activating the function so that the data is processed automatically on a daily basis.

+* Close emails sent over X days
+* Delete emails sent over X days
-  * Close and delete sent emails and alerts.
+* Close alerts sent over X days
+* Delete alerts sent older than X days
+* Delete notifications sent more than X days
-  * Delete history of connections.
+* Delete connection logs closed for X days

-  * Updating references for any kind of element.
+And you can update references for all or each of the elements.
 .. index:: Log file Maintenance

 Log files maintenance